 The credit risk of a financial instrument is deemed to have significantly increased since initial recognition when contractual payments have exceeded 30 days past due, or other information becomes available to management.
+The Company considers there not to have been a significant increase in credit risk despite contractual payments being more than 30 days past due when they have interviewed the borrower and determined that payment is forthcoming.

-The Company identifies credit-impaired financial assets through regular reviews of past due balances and credit assessments of its customers.
+The Company identifies credit-impaired financial assets through regular reviews of past due balances and credit assessments of its borrowers.
+Stage 3 contains all delinquent loans over 90 days, bankruptcy, consumer proposals, credit counselling and accounts that are in serious default with little chance of recovery.
 Credit-impaired financial assets are typically placed on the Company's watch list based on its internal credit risk policies.
-In making this assessment, the Company considers past due information of its balances and information about the borrower available through regular commercial dealings.
+In making this assessment, the Company considers past due information of its balances and information about the borrower available through regular dealings.